theprimarybrain/theprimarybrain.github.io/_posts/2018-07-06-Sun-Sand-and-Savings-Giveaway.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Hi teacher friends!
 Get ready for the best sale and giveaways of the summer!
 I have teamed up with an amazing group of teacher friends to bring you special deals on Teachers Pay Teachers and some AWESOME giveaways!
-This week we have **THREE** giveaways you can enter for your change to win $100 to Target, Amazon, AND TpT!
+This week we have **THREE** giveaways you can enter for your chance to win $100 to Target, Amazon, AND TpT!
 Scroll down to the bottom of this post to enter!

 Click this rafflecopter below to enter to win **a Teachers Pay Teachers gift card**!
 <a class="rcptr" href="http://www.rafflecopter.com/rafl/display/4dfd2d968/" rel="nofollow" data-raflid="4dfd2d968" data-theme="classic" data-template="" id="rcwidget_l32o9v43">a Rafflecopter giveaway</a>